mpytools/filefisher/README.md

-# FileFinder
+# Filefisher

-_Find and parse file and folder names._
+_A handy tool to find and parse file and folder names._

 Define regular folder and file patterns with the intuitive python syntax: